Vedant-S/CoViD-PDS-Plus/Code/ML_Applications/Deep_Learning/README.md

 ### Here is a program for tracing contents (hand written).
 ASHA workers can be trained via mediums like these.
 ## Take your time and watch me in the below GIF:-
-### So keeping in mind the future of the nation, I can only say:-
+### So keeping in mind the future of the nation, We can only say:-
 ![Me](https://github.com/Vedant-S/CoViD-PDS-Plus/blob/master/Code/ML_Applications/Deep_Learning/nice.gif)
 # Nice!
 _____________________________________________________________________________________________________________________